-Proof of Registration for each discipline shall be attached under the appropriate cover page provided under Appendix H. Failure to attach the valid Proof of Registrations in the provided designated sections will render the bid non-responsive and result in the bid being excluded from further consideration.
+Proof of Registration for each individual shall be attached under the appropriate cover page provided under Appendix H. Failure to attach valid Proof of Registration in the provided designated sections will render the bid non-responsive and result in the bid being excluded from further consideration.

-- Proof of all the relevant valid Professional Indemnity Insurance must be provided as per the list below: - o Project Manager: R 5,0 million - Supervisor (as an Architect): R 5,0 million
+- Proof of all the relevant valid Professional Indemnity Insurance must be provided as per the list below: - o Quantity Surveyor: R 5,0 million

-Proof of valid Professional Indemnity Insurance for each discipline shall be attached under the appropriate cover page provided under Appendix H. Failure to attach the valid Proof of Professional Indemnity Insurance in the provided designated sections will render the bid non-responsive and result in the bid being excluded from further consideration.
+Proof of valid Professional Indemnity Insurance for the discipline shall be attached under the appropriate cover page provided under Appendix H. Failure to attach the valid Proof of Professional Indemnity Insurance in the provided designated sections will render the bid non-responsive and result in the bid being excluded from further consideration.

-Professional Indemnity Insurance for all Professionals is to remain valid and in force for the full duration of the project and for the minimum amounts stated above.
+Professional Indemnity Insurance for the Professional/s is to remain valid and in force for the full duration of the project and for the minimum amounts stated above.
 Failure to provide proof of valid and compliant Professional Indemnity Insurance Policies for all consultants, at any stage during the project when requested, will result in termination of services and damages claimable.